Is Spam Keto Friendly

 But when you look at the ingredients, you'll find that they are not all keto.

 Specifically, the sugar and potato starch.

-So, given the ingredient list, you may agree that despite the macros, spam may not be truly keto.
+So, given the ingredient list, you may agree that Spam may not be genuinely keto despite the macros.

 And this is where you must decide what type of keto diet you are following.